David C. Levy records

 Levy initially joined the administration of Parsons School of Design in 1961 as assistant director of admissions.
 At that time, Parsons was an independent educational institutional overseen by a Board of Trustees and a school president.
 He was promoted to the position of director of admissions in 1963, and later became vice president for planning during the presidency of Francis A. Ruzicka (1963-1970).
 Levy acted as vice president until 1970, at which point he became the dean of Parsons School of Design in conjunction with his successful brokering of a merger with the New School for Social Research in the face of Parsons' impending bankruptcy.

 John R. Everett, president of the New School for Social Research, appointed Levy to the position of dean of Parsons School of Design in 1970.
-He served in this capacity until 1989, when he succeeded Allen Austill as chancellor of the New School.
-Levy was succeeded as executive dean of Parsons by Charles S. Olton.
+He served in this capacity until 1980, when his title changed to executive dean, a new designation for the university reflecting the fact that Parsons was now a multi-campus institution, with Levy as chief executive.
+In 1989, Levy succeeded Allen Austill as chancellor of the New School.
+Succeeding Levy as executive dean of Parsons by Charles S. Olton.

 Under Levy's administration, Parsons School of Design experienced a number of substantial developments and enrollment grew enormously.
 Parsons relocated from a rented space on East 54th Street to its own building at 66-70 Fifth Avenue, which it continues to occupy as of 2016.
 Parsons began awarding Associates of Applied Science (AAS), Bachelor of Business Administration (BBA), Bachelor of Fine Arts (BFA) and Master of Fine Arts (MFA) degrees under Levy's leadership.
 A Foundation curriculum modeled on the Bauhaus was instituted, as well as the reinstatement of a continuing education program.